 In addition, some people with advanced disease may have misshapen bones and other bone changes, which may include:

 Other symptoms can develop, depending on the bone affected and can include:

 - Headaches and hearing loss when Paget’s disease affects the skull.

 - Tingling and numbness in arms and legs when enlarged vertebrae put pressure on the nerves in the spine.

 - Hip pain, which may occur when Paget’s disease affects the pelvis or thighbone.

-- Damage to cartilage of joints, which may lead to arthritis.
+- Damage to joint cartilage can lead to arthritis.

+- Blood test.
 Your doctor may order a blood test to check for the enzyme alkaline phosphatase.
 This test can indicate either Paget’s disease or another condition such as liver disease.
-If you blood contains high levels of the enzyme, it may be a sign of the disease.
+If your blood contains high levels of the enzyme, it may be a sign of the disease.

 - Slow down or stop bone breakdown and formation.